What is negative equity?

 That said, negative equity won't necessarily impact on your credit score, unless you default on your payments or need to move house and cannot make up the shortfall.

-If you're able to stay in your property and continue meeting your repayments each month, negative equity may not affect your everyday finances.
+If you're able to stay in your property and continue meeting your mortgage payments each month, negative equity may not affect your everyday finances.

 If you're able to stay in the property and meet your repayments